HIT/CIM Department Transfer Credit Policy

 Coursework from Health IT Workforce Training programs is not accepted toward the Medical Coding, HIT, or CIM programs.

 (The above policies are Department-approved as of January 2015)

 For transcript evaluations toward major requirements and/or general education requirements, follow the steps below.
 NOTE: This service is ONLY for students in the HIT/CIM/Medical Coding programs.
 All other majors need to go through the Academic Counseling Center.

-1. Order Official Transcripts from all colleges attended and have them sent directly to SBCC Admissions,
+1. Order Official Transcripts from all colleges attended.
+For options on submitting transcripts to

 1. SBCC reserves the right to request further documents as needed to conduct an evaluation.

 2. In some cases, evaluation of courses for subject and/or unit credit must be reviewed by the SBCC department offering a similar course.

 3. For international transcript evaluation procedures, students must provide an official evaluation of student's transcripts completed by an independent transcript evaluation service.
 All NACES accredited agencies will be accepted.
 Click here and here for the lists of agencies.

 1. All agencies are private organizations.
 It is the responsibility of the student to pay for the services rendered.